tonyzhao668/python_API_challenge/README.md

 * Include a print log of each city as it's being processed with the city number and city name.
 * Save a CSV of all retrieved data and a PNG image for each scatter plot.

+* More than 500 cities have been searched:
 ![Cities searched](Images/search500pluscities.png)

+* Temperature distribution in the world cities:
 ![Temperature](Images/temperaturecities.PNG)